vkjammala-arista/SONiC/doc/port_fec_flr/port_fec_flr.md

 ## 2 Requirements
 ### 2.1 Functional Requirements
   This HLD is to
-  - Calculate the FEC FLR at the same interval as the PORT_STAT poll rate which is 1 sec.
+  - Calculate the FEC FLR at an interval 120 secs.
   - Add FEC FLR per interface into Redis DB for telemetry streaming.
   - Enhance the current "show interfaces counters fec-stats" to include FEC FLR statistics as a new column.

 ### 2.2 CLI Requirements

-The existing "show interfaces counters fec-stats" will be enhanced to include FEC_FLR column.
+The existing "show interfaces counters fec-stats" will be enhanced to include FEC_FLR columns.
+ - FEC_FLR_OBSERVED
- - FEC_FLR
+ - FEC_FLR_PREDICTED

 ## 3 Architecture Design